Sunset-wrkshp/bae-web/README.md

   directly input to database or edit current fields

 TO DO:
-New DB User
+New DB User DONE
-Create DB
+Create DB DONE
-Connect to DB
+Connect to DB DONE
 ReWrite CSS
 Connect to DB on different computer
+Remove unnecessary entries from form
+---EXPO functionality complete--
 Determine how to connect remotely (what is postgres host, why local host?)
+Add feedback to patient entry form: "patient entered successfully" Determine Health Status
+Search entries

-Dependencies: Flask Flask-SQLAlchemy FLask_WTF
+Dependencies: Flask Flask-SQLAlchemy FLask_WTF psycopg2